 By default, this data is not transmitted to New Relic.
-You do have the option to upload this information to a support ticket over HTTPS.
+You do have the option to upload this information to your New Relic account over HTTPS.
 For more information about New Relic's security measures, see our security and privacy documentation, or visit the New Relic security website.

 The use of the Diagnostics CLI is subject to this license agreement, as well as licensing agreements for open-source software used by the Diagnostics CLI.

-The Diagnostics CLI allows uploading of this information to a support ticket over HTTPS if you use a specific command-line argument.
+The Diagnostics CLI allows uploading of this information to a New Relic account over HTTPS if you use a specific command-line argument.
 You will be prompted before the collection of any files that we expect to have sensitive information.